zowe/docs-site/docs/user-guide/cli-using-displaying-help.md

 ## Launch local web help

 Launch an interactive form of help in a web browser.
-When you issue the following command, web help is custom-generated to include commands for all currently installed plug-ins:
+When you issue the following command, web help is custom-generated to include commands for all of your *currently installed* plug-ins:

 ```
 zowe --help-web

+PS C:\Users\myName> zowe --help-web
+Generating web help...............done!
+Launching web help in browser...
+PS C:\Users\myName>
 ```

 **Tip:** Append `--help-web` to a specific command or action to launch directly into the appropriate web help page.